Learn Something New

 Variable expenses are the fun ones.
-Also known as discretionary expenses, it’s the money you spend on eating out, those new Nikes, and going to see the new Avengers movie.
+Also known as discretionary expenses, it’s the money you spend on eating out, buying those new Nikes, and going to see the new Marvel movie.
 They are called variable expenses because they fluctuate month to month.

 When we start to try and cut back expenses, these are the things we typically start with.
 Because of their random nature, variable expenses can be tougher to cut when trying to save.
 Cutting back on that tasty Starbucks every day can be easier said than done.
 But it’s important to remember that these are the expenses we have the most control over!
 Take the time to track these expenses and see what could be cut back on.

-Each month we have things to pay for.
-You make $2,500 a month and have to spend it on rent, food, bills, and fun.
-How do you make sure you pay for all those things without hitting the negatives in your bank account?
+Each month, we have things to pay for.
+Say you make $2,500 a month and have to spend it on rent, food, bills, and fun.
+How do you make sure you pay for all those things without seeing negative numbers in your bank account?
 Introducing ... budgeting!
 Budgeting is a spending plan based on your income and expenses.

 The 50/30/20 budget plan is a popular and simple way to start budgeting.
 Anyone can do it, and it has real results.
 To follow this plan, you spend roughly 50% of your income on needs, 30% on wants, and 20% on savings and debt repayment.
 Note that the income you are spending is after tax dollars, so you don’t have to factor what taxes might take out of your total income.

-Start by creating a list of your necessities.
-Things like transportation, groceries, utilities, housing, insurance and minimum payments on debt.
+Start by creating a list of your necessities—things like transportation, groceries, utilities, housing, insurance, and minimum payments on debt.
 These are the things you need in your life.
 Does 50% of your income cover that?
-If it doesn’t you might have to dip into the 30% designated for wants.
+If it doesn’t, you might have to dip into the 30% designated for wants.
 Wants are those variable expenses/the fun stuff.
-And no, your morning vanilla, oat milk latte doesn’t count as a necessity!
-Don't forget it’s important to save and pay off debt, so 20% of your income should go towards that.
-Easy to follow and will set you up for the long term!
+And no, your morning vanilla oat milk latte doesn’t count as a necessity!
+Don't forget it’s important to save and pay off debt, so 20% of your income should go toward that.
+This budget is easy to follow and will set you up for the long term!